 In a general partnership, the partners are liable for any debts incurred by the business.
 With this in mind, if your spouse is considered a general partner of your business, personal liability comes with the role.

-LLC Tax Considerations with Your Spouse
+LLC Tax Considerations With Your Spouse

 There are also tax implications to consider when forming an LLC with your spouse, as your LLC income tax will be based on personal salary and business profits.
-If you are forming an LLC with your spouse as the only member, then you have the option of a sole-proprietorship.
-If the LLC will have multiple members, then you have the option of classifying as a partnership or corporation.
+If you are forming an LLC with your spouse as the only member, then you have the option of a sole proprietorship.
+If the LLC will have multiple members, then you have the option of classifying it as a partnership or corporation.

-With a partnership, you will not file a return for your LLC, but rather report profits and losses on your own personal tax return.
+With a partnership, you will not file a return for your LLC but rather report profits and losses on your own personal tax return.
 Because you have formed the LLC with a spouse, you are allowed to separate income streams, expenses, and tax credits in proportion to the percentage each spouse owns in the LLC.

 With an LLC, you can choose either a C-corporation or S-corporation classification.
 C-corporations file a separate tax return, in addition to a personal return.
 In this scenario, you will end up paying tax twice on your dividends (once for the LLC and again as a member).
 S- corporations, on the other hand, pass income through to the owner, so that it is reported on your personal return, similar to a partnership.